What are learning disabilities?

 Learning disabilities occur in very young children, yet they are usually not noticed until the child reaches school age.
 Learning disabilities can be lifelong conditions.
 In some people, several overlapping learning disabilities may occur.
 Other people may have a single, isolated learning problem that has little impact on their lives.

 The most common treatment for learning disabilities is special education.
-Specially trained educators may perform a diagnostic educational evaluation assessing the child's academic and intellectual potential and level of academic performance.
-Once the evaluation is complete, the basic approach is to teach learning skills by building on the child's abilities and strengths while correcting and compensating for disabilities and weaknesses.
-Other professionals such as speech and language therapists also may be involved.
-Some medications may be effective in helping the child learn by enhancing attention and concentration.
+Specially trained teachers may perform a formal assessment to understand the child's academic and intellectual potential.
+They will also look at the level of academic performance.
+Once the evaluation is complete, the basic approach is to teach learning skills by building on the child's abilities and strengths while correcting disabilities and weaknesses.
+Other professionals such as speech and language therapists also may help.
+Some medications may help the child learn by enhancing attention and concentration.
 Psychological therapies may also be used.

 How can I or my loved one help improve care for people with learning disabilities?